Application-relevant changes 2025:

 plugin is not enabled by default anymore and has to be built separately.

-To avoid a forced removal of this deprecated plug-in in later PLCnext Technology firmware versions, it is removed from the Application-relevant Changes release on (that is 2024.7 or 2025.0, respectively) .
+To avoid a forced removal of this deprecated plug-in in later PLCnext Technology firmware versions, it is removed from the firmware release 2025.0 and newer.
 Existing configuration files (ipsec.conf) from 2024.6 or earlier firmware must be migrated to the new swanctl.conf syntax (read the strongSwan wiki article).

 Also the ipsec